SonySemiconductorSolutions/aitrios-sdk-edge-app/sample_apps/passthrough/README.md

 # Pass through Edge Application Sample

-Pass theough "**Edge Application**" sample is showing how to get image data from Senscord and send it to the AITRIOS Console.
+Pass through "**Edge Application**" sample is showing how to get image data from Senscord and send it to the AITRIOS Console.
 It uses no AI model and performs no postprocessing.

 ## Initialize process